Editor

 This game, which is especially popular in Australia, is held almost every week worldwide for the StarCraft II World Championship Series banner.

 No one could have imagined that Hearthstone, a card-based game that has penetrated a relative niche in the online gaming world, would enjoy such astronomical popularity.
-Launched in 2014, Hearthstone is now enjoyed by over 100 million players worldwide, including Australia.
+Launched in 2014, Hearthstone is now enjoyed by over 100 million players worldwide, including in Australia.

 Hearthstone remains one of the fastest-growing eSports in the online gaming genre, captivating both the competitive scene and casual players.